 The postpartum depression lasts as long as the territorial conflict is not resolved.
 The conflict resolution often comes with the joy over the new baby and the new responsibilities.

-From the GNM perspective, the presence of a postpartum psychosis indicates that a woman is in a Temporal Lobe Constellation (manic-depressive) following the birth of her child.
+From the GNM perspective, the presence of a postpartum psychosis indicates that a woman is in a Temporal Lobes Constellation (manic-depressive) following the birth of her child.

 How exactly the postpartum psychosis presents, is determined by the type of constellation that was established before giving birth.
 With an Autistic Constellation, the new mother tends to withdraw, whereas a Flying Constellation might propel her into a state of extreme euphoria, particularly when the manic mood is dominant.
 With an Aggressive Constellation she is argumentative and confrontational.
 If the Aggressive Constellation is severe, she might harm her baby and/or herself.
 Because of the sudden reactivation of the constellation (see psychotic attacks), the mental symptoms and behaviors present as much stronger than before delivery.
 It could take two to twelve weeks until the psychosis levels off.